osate/website/source/additional-components.md

 The FACE Data Model to AADL Translator is a set of plugins to OSATE.
 The translator integrates with the OSATE modeling environment and is invoked from within OSATE.

+## Cheddar Plugin (available soon)

+Cheddar is a real-time scheduling analysis tool composed of a scheduling simulator and a set of schedulability tests.
+The plugin allows to generate Cheddar models to verify schedulability of uniprocessor and multiprocessor real-time systems.